Databricks Delta Tables - Streaming Reads and Writes¶

-As a Source¶
+As a source¶

-When you load a Delta table as a stream source and use it in a streaming query, the query processes all of the data present in the table as well as any new data that arrives after the stream is started.
+When you load a Databricks Delta table as a stream source and use it in a streaming query, the query processes all of the data present in the table as well as any new data that arrives after the stream is started.
 You can load both tables and paths as a stream.

 maxFilesPerTrigger option.
 This specifies the maximum number of new files to be considered in every trigger.
 The default is 1000.

-Structured Streaming currently does not handle input that is not an append, and throws an exception if any modifications occur on the table being used as a source.
+Structured Streaming does not handle input that is not an append, and throws an exception if any modifications occur on the table being used as a source.
 There are two main strategies for dealing with changes that cannot be pushed downstream automatically:

-As a Sink¶
+As a sink¶

 By default, streams run in append mode, which simply adds new records to the table:

-events.writeStream .format("delta") .outputMode("append") .option("checkpointLocation", "/delta/events/_checkpoints/etl-from-json") .save("/delta/events") // as a path
+events.writeStream .format("delta") .outputMode("append") .option("checkpointLocation", "/delta/events/_checkpoints/etl-from-json") .start("/delta/events") // as a path

-You can also use structured streaming to replace the entire table with every batch.
+You can also use Structured Streaming to replace the entire table with every batch.
 One example use case is to compute a summary using aggregation:

-stream("events") .groupBy("customerId") .count() .writeStream .format("delta") .outputMode("complete") .option("checkpointLocation", "/delta/eventsByCustomer/_checkpoints/streaming-agg") .save("/delta/eventsByCustomer")
+spark.readStream .format("delta") .groupBy("customerId") .count() .writeStream .format("delta") .outputMode("complete") .option("checkpointLocation", "/delta/eventsByCustomer/_checkpoints/streaming-agg") .start("/delta/eventsByCustomer")

 The preceding example continuously updates a table that contains the aggregate number of events by customer.